Random-Machine/Autosplitters/README.md

 3. Load save file into the end of A2M12 (A Risky Bid).
 Scan for an exact value of 11 (because we have 11 missions completed).
 4. Play until finishing A2M14 (Planting a Bug) and keep scanning next to match the Act 2 mission counter value after each mission has been completed (it will be 14 in the end).
 5. There should be 6 addresses left unlike in Act 1.
 Add half of them into the addresslist and pointer scan each one.
 6. Look for the pointer paths with disrupt_b64.dll and the same offset at the end between the different addresses.
 Those will probably work.
+Ideally, the base address will be the same as the Act 1 one.
 7. Choose a pointer path in the pointer scan menu with the fewest offsets.

 ### Act 3